TimonLevy/Networking/ICMP Summary.md

 ## Codes

 Codes are just like types, but for types.
 Each message type has different codes that are used to define even more what is the problem.
-Like, message type `Redirect` has 4 codes (0, 1, 2, 3) that tell it to redirect for a whoe network, a specific host, a specific service from a networ or a specific service from a host.
+Like, message type `Redirect` has 4 codes (0, 1, 2, 3) that tell it to redirect for a whole network (0), a specific host(1), a specific service from a network (2) or a specific service from a host (3).

 `Destination Unreachable` also has codes (0, 1, 2, 3, 4, 5) for if a net (0), host (1), protocol (2) or a port (3) are unreachable, fragmentation mishap (4) or a routing failure (5).